uiowa/uiowa/webforms/how-to-create-a-webform/how-to-create-a-webform.md

 ## Additional webform configuration

-For more information about additional webform configuration options, including
+For more information about additional webform configuration options, including:
-  - how to conditionally show or require fields,
+  - how to conditionally show or require fields
-  - how to view, download and delete webform submissions,
+  - how to view, download and delete webform submissions
-  - how to send an email when a form is submitted,
+  - how to send an email when a form is submitted
-  - how to provide a custom confirmation message upon successful form submission, and
+  - how to provide a custom confirmation message upon successful form submission
-  - how to close a webform (to prevent additional submissions),
+  - how to close a webform (to prevent additional submissions)

 Please refer to the [Advanced webform configuration](https://docs.sitenow.uiowa.edu/webforms/advanced-webform-configuration/advanced-webform-configuration.html) page.